 These colorful, fun, Confetti Cookies boast crispy on the outside, tender on the inside cookies with lots of sprinkles!
 Serve them as is or add some creamy strawberry filling to make sandwich cookies.
 It’s a flavor party for the taste buds!
 Perfect for holidays, birthday parties, family dinners and more.
 You’ll love that this recipe is both egg free and dairy free!

 Every now and then you need a cookie that stands out in a crowd like these Confetti Cookies.
 Whether it’s a holiday party, a birthday party goodie bag, or a cookie exchange, these special cookies have the pizazz you need!

 Confetti Cookies Recipe

 Marty is the source of this recipe.
-She makes confetti cookies in the form of sandwich cookies as part of her annual holiday goodie bags.
-In her bag she includes banana bread, pumpkin bread (and more), peanut butter cookies, coconut cookies dipped in chocolate, peanut butter balls, and of course, Confetti Cookies.
+She used to make confetti cookies in the form of sandwich cookies as part of her annual holiday goodie bags.
+In her bag she includes banana nut bread, pumpkin bread, peanut butter cookies, coconut cookies dipped in chocolate, peanut butter balls, and of course, Confetti Cookies.

 And do you know what everyone goes crazy over?
 What everyone asks for from year-to-year?
 Confetti Cookies.

 How do you make Funfetti Cookies

 Imagine a white cake cookie full of sprinkles.
 That’s what to expect here.
 You can use a rolling pin to roll out the dough and cut the cookies, but I very much prefer rolling them into balls.
 It’s much easier to make them this way because there’s no need for the rolling pin.

 Some favorite tips to making these cookies from scratch:

 - Use the mixer to create a nice, fluffy dough

 - Coconut oil.
 This recipe calls for a mixture of vegan butter and coconut oil and the two together creates both a flavor and texture that makes these confetti cookies divine.